Episode 3

 Speaker C:

-And I just wanna cry again.
+And I just want to cry again.

 It's okay.